 Attempts to fill the gap left by decreasing freshwater reservoirs are at present directed towards the treatment of contaminated water like seawater, groundwater, wastewater, and brackish water.
 Most forms of feed water harbor high concentrations of ionic pollutants, which technically makes the water hard and unfit for multiple domestic, commercial, and industrial applications.

-NEWater has particularly emerged as a leading manufacturer of deionization systems and water softener systems in the past 2 decades.
+NEWater has particularly emerged as a leading manufacturer of deionization water systems and water softener systems in the past 2 decades.
 By manufacturing high-quality water softener units that are designed to generate deionized water affordably, NEWater is equipping industries, households, and businesses with the necessary tools to fight water scarcity.

 What are Deionized Water and Soft Water?